 Intention can be thought of as being made up of the following three elements:

 Where are you turning your attention to?
 What is important to you right now?
 There is a saying ‘Energy flows where your attention goes’.

 What actions have you committed to?
 Do these align with where you are turning your attention towards?
 You want your actions to have impact.

 Do you have a positive attitude towards your goals?
 Are you consciously aligning yourself (bringing head, heart, spirit and body) towards generating personal power and effective action?

 See The Mindfulness Playbook by Dr Barbara Mariposa

 Behind where we place our attention, all our actions and our attitude lies an intention.
 Intention is important and is always present in everything we do, whether we are aware of it, or not.
 Often, we are not conscious of it and can only see it retrospectively.
 An example of this is where we are anxious about something and so our thoughts go towards thinking about this event.
 It can often be about an event in the future.
 So, subconsciously, without it being useful, we could be paying all our attention to this.
 If we can be mindful of what we pay attention to, then we can change our thoughts.
 In this way, we can pay attention toward the present and what we need to get done now.
-We can also purposely think about the future and our goals (or New Year’s resolutions) in a positive way.
+We can also purposely think about the future and our goals in a positive way.